Showing 51–60 of 71 results

 • 28 Mar 2024

-Constitutional Court (Constitutional Court) has an important role in maintaining the supremacy of the constitution and realizing substantive justice in Indonesia.
-Through its authority in the judicial review of a law and its decisions...
+The Constitutional Court (MK) has an important role in maintaining constitutional supremacy and realizing substantive justice in Indonesia.
+Through its authority in the judicial review of a law and decisions...

 Opinion